-Sharky Awards recognize global excellence in security awareness training, simulated phishing and security culture
+Sharky Awards to recognize excellence in security awareness training, simulated phishing and security culture

-KnowBe4, the provider of the world’s largest security awareness training and simulated phishing platform, today announced it opened nominations for its fourth annual Sharky Awards, which will recognize organizations and individuals for excellence in security awareness training, simulated phishing and security culture.
+KnowBe4, the provider of the world’s largest security awareness training and simulated phishing platform, today announced it opened nominations for its fifth annual Sharky Awards, which will recognize organizations and individuals for excellence in security awareness training, simulated phishing and security culture.

 The Sharky Awards theme began with KnowBe4’s simulated phishing offerings, and they continue to be a fun way to celebrate strong security culture.
-The Sharkies will honor organizations and individuals who have gone above and beyond in the area of security awareness training.
-The award categories for 2022 include:
+The Sharkies will honor organizations and individuals who have gone above and beyond.
+The award categories for 2023 include:

 - Best Landing Page